Bathurst Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Scattered clouds at 4000 feet.
+Conditions will gradually change to become: Broken clouds at 10000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR